 Cellist Melody Giron was born and raised in Boston, Massachusetts.
 She began her musical studies at age four at the New England Conservatory of Music Preparatory School where she studied cello and voice.
 Melody gave her debut solo performance at the age of ten at the Commander’s Mansion in in Watertown, MA.
 She has since performed in concert halls in China, Europe, South America, Central America and the United States with orchestras, chamber groups, and as a soloist.
 Performances include venues such as Carnegie Hall (New York), Symphony Hall (Boston, MA), Jordan hall (Boston, MA) Snape Maltings Concert Hall (Aldeburgh, England), Radio City Music Hall (New York), and Madison Square Garden (New York) among others.
 Melody currently resides in New York City where she is actively engaged in a variety of solo and ensemble work as well as teaching.

 A sought after cellist, Melody is frequently invited to perform with various chamber ensembles and orchestras.
 She is currently principal chair of the Metro Chamber Orchestra in NYC and performs with The Chamber Orchestra of New York.
-Melody will serve as guest principal cello of The Huntsville Symphony Orchestra in Huntsville, Alabama, and plays with the Rhode Island Philharmonic.
+Melody plays guest principal chair of The Huntsville Symphony Orchestra in Huntsville, Alabama, and also subs with the Rhode Island Philharmonic.
 In addition to orchestral work, Melody soloed with The Metro Chamber Orchestra twice in 2017.
-Her passion for contemporary music and new technique engaged her in a performance of grammy-nominated contemporary composer David Chesky's "Arbeit Macht Frei" for solo cello and orchestra in February 2017.
+Her passion for contemporary music and new-music technique engaged her in a performance of grammy-nominated contemporary composer David Chesky's "Arbeit Macht Frei" for solo cello and orchestra in February 2017.
 This summer, she soloed with orchestra performing Bloch's "Prayer from Jewish Life" in July 2017.
 A versatile player, Melody is very excited to collaborate with cellists, Maya Beiser and Lavena Johanson in 2018, performing SPINNING for three cellos by internationally revered composer, 2015 Pulitzer Prize Winner in Music, and MacArthur Fellow, Julia Wolfe.
 The piece will premier in May 2018 at Montclair University's Performing Arts Center.

 Engaged in a variety of contemporary work, Melody went on tour with new music ensemble, Holographic, performing music by composer Daniel Wohl.
 In 2015, Melody was assistant principal for the Contemporary Saxophone Project chamber orchestra’s performance with Javier Oviedo at Weill Recital Hall at Carnegie Hall.
 In December of 2015, Giron was invited to perform as part of renowned pianist and Irish music producer, Phil Coulter’s Twilight Christmas String Quartet.
 While on tour with Coulter, Giron performed for former President Bill Clinton and former Secretary of State, Hilary Clinton at Carnegie Hall.
 In the summer of 2014, Melody was invited to perform for Boston Guitarfest’s “Emerging Artist Concert” at New England Conservatory’s Jordan Hall.